 Ziemer LDV Femtosecond Laser

-The Ziemer Femto LDV Crystal Line femtosecond laser used at FOCUS is a next-generation machine.
+The Ziemer Femto LDV femtosecond laser used at FOCUS is a next-generation machine.
 We were the first clinic in the UK to adopt the Ziemer LDV femtosecond laser when it was released and are proud to be at the leading edge of LASIK safety and UK laser technology.
-In 2011 we were happy to announce that we were also the first UK clinic to purchase the new generation of Ziemer laser – the Ziemer Femto LDV Crystal Line.
+In 2011 we were happy to announce that we were also the first UK clinic to purchase the new 2nd generation Ziemer laser.

 The Ziemer FEMTO LDV™ is an advanced femtosecond laser.
 Based on the experience from over 2 million Z-LASIK procedures, Swiss-firm Ziemer have worked with their engineers to improve and optimise all the key components of the Ziemer FEMTO LDV.
 Ziemer’s unique high numerical aperture technology (what does this mean?) means a more finely focussed laser energy.

 At Focus we closely monitor and research our equipment and are always looking to innovate in order to provide the safest and best results for our patients.
 The pulse rate of over 5 MHz (more than five million pulses per second) means the FEMTO LDV outruns its nearest runner-up by more than ten-fold.
 Precise, uniform flap thickness minimises risk and shorter procedure times mean safer surgery for our patients and rapid short-term visual recovery.

 So why should you have Z-LASIK?

 Leading LASIK surgeons worldwide use a femtosecond laser instead of a blade.

 1. Safety – no blade means a safer treatment and eliminating the risk of certain complications that could occur with using a blade.